owin/owin/spec/middleware-1.0.0-draft.1.md

 ## 4. Registration of middleware components

-For the final application to be composed, a component need to be aware of all the middlewares in a system.
+For the final application to be composed, a component need to be aware of all middleware in a system.

-This specification defines a builder function that receives middlewares to compose, typically at the start of the application.
+This specification defines a builder function that receives middleware to compose, typically at the start of the application.

-In order to provide for capability discovery, configuration and shared initialisation, the parameter to the builder is a function taking the startup properties as defined by the owin specification.
+In order to provide for capability discovery, configuration and shared initialisation, the parameter to the builder is a function taking the Startup properties as defined by the owin specification.

 ### 4.1.
 Signature